Description of random fields by systems of conditional distributions: Systems of distributions with finite boundary conditions

 Let us show that the system ${\rm Q}^f = \{q_V^z, z \in \widehat{X_V^f}, V \in W\}$ forms an $f$--specification.
 For any disjoint sets $V = \{t_1, t_2, ..., t_{\vert V \vert}\}, I = \{s_1, s_2,...,s_{\vert I \vert}\} \in W$ and configurations $x \in X^V$, $y \in X^I$, $z \in \widehat{X^f_{V \cup I}}$, one has

 Hence, the elements of ${\rm Q}^f$ satisfy the consistency conditions~\eqref{Qf-sogl}.

 The uniqueness of ${\rm Q}^f$ follows from the construction of its elements. \end{proof}

-The elements of a positive $f$--specification ${\rm Q}^f$ can be also constructed by the elements of positive $1f$--specification ${\rm Q}_1^f$ by the following way, firstly introduced in~\cite{DN2004} for Dobrushin-type specifications.
-Note that this approach can be also used under less restrictive conditions than positivity (see~\cite{DN2004} and~\cite{KhN22}).
+The elements of an $f$--specification ${\rm Q}^f$ can be also constructed by the elements of $1f$--specification ${\rm Q}_1^f$ in the following way first introduced in~\cite{DN2004} for Dobrushin-type specifications.
+Note that this approach can be also used under less restrictive conditions than strict positivity of the elements of specifications.